 The infrastructure in the southern portion of Zone 1 consists of five 138-kV lines and several 69-kV lines.
-Only smaller generation projects (typically <25 MW) could be accommodated with minimal transmission reinforcements.
 The existing infrastructure in this portion of Zone 1 is not suitable for significant generation development.

 The following table lists Zone 1 generator studies completed in the last five years.